jmeliendrez/Write-Ups/THM/pickle_rick.md

 Hmmm... no idea what that's about.
 If you've seen the show you know that that is what Rick says but there's indication of its significance.

 I then go to the 'login.php' page.
 And it redirects me to 'portal.php'.
 As implied, we are at a login page.
 I put in the username and then spend some time thinking about the password.
-Then I think to [myself](what a wonderful world), maybe I can use the text in 'robots.txt' as a password?
+Then I think to myself, what a wonderful world. (nah!)
+I think maybe I can use the text in 'robots.txt' as a password?

 <p>
 <img src="https://i.imgur.com/7i5aPGR.png" height="80%" width="80%" alt=""/>